angga7togk/FakeInventories/README.md

 # FakeInventories [![](https://jitpack.io/v/IWareQ/FakeInventories.svg)](https://jitpack.io/#IWareQ/FakeInventories)

-FakeInventories is a simple library plugin for PowerNukkit/Nukkit Minecraft Bedrock core, that will help you to create your custom virtual inventories with ease.
+FakeInventories is a simple library plugin for Nukkit-MOT Minecraft Bedrock core, that will help you to create your custom virtual inventories with ease.

 ##### [Download](https://github.com/IWareQ/FakeInventories/releases)